vmbrasseur/Public_Speaking/README.md

 * [Three tips for getting a talk accepted at Fluent… or any other technology conference, tbh.](https://medium.com/@bentlegen/three-tips-for-getting-a-talk-accepted-at-fluent-9eff841efc54#.uwoh77m3m) by Ben Vinegar
 * [Writing Winning Abstracts](https://marcysutton.com/writing-winning-talk-abstracts/) by Macy Sutton
 * [How to Write a Successful Conference Proposal](https://medium.com/@fox/how-to-write-a-successful-conference-proposal-4461509d3e32) by Karolina Szczur
+* [How to write a good submission](http://web.archive.org/web/20170612205311/http://www.codemash.org/call-speakers/) by CodeMash (scroll down to the relevant & very helpful section of the page)

 ### Writing a bio